vtn2610/vtn2610.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Brief Introduction to my life!
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Vy ("Vee") Nguyen.
+I'm from Ho Chi Minh City Vietnam.

-- I rock a great mustache
+Here are some of my hobbies:

-- I'm extremely loyal to my family
+ * I really enjoy playing/watching tennis!

-What else do you need?
+ * I also enjoy drawing (try to do it whenever I have free time

-### my history
+ * Also love coding!

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Let's be friends!